fieldtrip/website/tutorial/distributedcomputing.md

 ## Introduction

-Many times you are faced with the analysis of multiple subjects and experimental conditions, or with the analysis of your data using multiple analysis parameters (e.g. frequency bands).
+Many times you are faced with the analysis of multiple subjects and experimental conditions, or with the analysis of your data using multiple analysis parameters (e.g., frequency bands).
 Parallel computing in MATLAB can help you to speed up these types of analysis.

 Note that this is usually referred to as **distributed computing** if you are submitting multiple independent computations to multiple computers.
 The term **parallel computing** is usually reserved for multiple CPUs or computers working simultaneously at the same problem that requires constant sharing of small snippets of data between the CPUs.
 Since the analyses of multiple subjects are done independently of each other, we call it distributed computing.